Getting Employee Feedback Right in 2019

 - Do you believe you have enough training required for your role?

-How to Use Employee Feedback to Grow“Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
-Satisfied employees mean satisfied customers, which leads to profitability.”
+“Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
+Satisfied employees mean satisfied customers, which leads to profitability.” -Anne M. Mulcahy, former CEO of Xerox

 It is impossible to improve employee engagement by just collecting employee feedback.
 In fact, just collating feedback without acting on it might reduce employee morale and increase cynicism within the workforce.